Why talking isn’t the only path to healing ㅡ an arts therapy perspective.

-It can be easy to dismiss artmaking as separate from healing, and try to process distressful experiences through just words.
+It can be easy to dismiss artmaking as separate from healing, and try to process distressing experiences through words alone.

 I, too, believed that talking things through, analysing, and verbalising emotions was the best way to understand what was happening inside.
 And often, it did feel cathartic and helped release what was bottled up.

-But sometimes, confronting one’s deepest feelings through words can be frightening, leading them to be repressed subconsciously or never daring to speak them aloud.
-At other times, it can simply be too confusing trying to articulate the layers of emotions shifting moment to moment.
+But sometimes, confronting your deepest feelings through words can feel scary, leading us to repress or avoid them whether intentionally or unintentionally.
+At other times, it can simply feel too confusing to even try articulate the complex layers of emotions you feel all at once or are shifting too quickly from moment to moment.

-Some emotions sit so deep in one’s body that trying to put them into words feels like trying to catch mist with your hands.
+Some emotions sit so deep in your body that trying to put them into words feels like trying to catch mist with your hands.

-It can feel frustrating, like being locked out of one’s own experience.
-But creative expression through art, movement and imagery can sometimes provide another way in.
-A way that feels gentler, playful, and insightful.
-This is the essence of arts therapy—the healing potential of creativity when words fall short.
+It can feel frustrating, like being locked out of your own experience.
+But creative expression through art, movement, and imagery can sometimes provide another way in.
+A way that feels gentler, more playful, and insightful.
+This is the essence of arts therapy- the healing potential of creativity when words fall short.

 when words fall short